Chennai Outer Ring Road (ORR), Tamil Nadu, India

 GMR and NAPC were directly involved in some of the construction works, while the rest had been contracted out.

 The contract to build Phase II was awarded to a joint venture consisting of GVR Infra Projects and Ashoka Buildcon in July 2013.
+The deadline to complete this phase is September 2016.

 Finances behind India's Chennai ORR development